 For a detailed overview of the IU PA coursework itself (as distinguished from the prerequisite coursework), see the links on the IU School of Health and Rehabilitation Science's MPAS homepage.

 Important: Each PA program has its own set of admission requirements and policies.
 You must thoroughly research other programs in order to plan your prerequisites and other admission requirements, and to determine the timing of your courses and the application itself.

 Admission to the IU Physician Assistant Program is very competitive.
-Admission requirements include significant direct patient care experience, successful completion of prerequisite coursework, admission exam scores, a personal statement, a directed essay (i.e., a brief essay focused on a particular question, as explained on the IU PA program site), letters of recommendation, and an admission interview (for those who qualify).
+Admission requirements include significant direct patient care experience, successful completion of prerequisite coursework, admission exam scores, a directed essay (i.e., a brief essay focused on a particular question, as explained on the IU PA program site), letters of recommendation, and an admission interview (for those who qualify).
 Admission requirements are not weighted by percentage in terms of their importance during the admission process.
 They will be considered together as a complete application portfolio.
 Nonetheless, as with all PA programs, GPA is of central importance to the competitive admission process.

 Indiana residents from certain Indiana counties will be given some preference as part of the program's commitment to producing PAs to work in underserved communities.
 Refer to the SHRS PA site for details.
 (The fact remains that admission to the program is very competitive in any case.)

 As is common among graduate programs (although not true of all programs), in-state students (i.e., Indiana residents) will pay half the rate of tuition as out-of-state students.